Actors, directors and designers come up with all sorts of reasons why they didn't stick to the story or reproduce the accent or the clothes:

 And interior designers who claim "You don't want to live in a museum!" while ripping out period features.

 It all reminds me of the nun who said that people who went to Lourdes and didn't get better "had been healed in a different way".
 The visions of Fatima may not have been genuine, but they brought many people back to the church.
 See also the therapists who tell you your psychic integration is really coming on, even though you're no happier.
 And the people who say a statement is "true in a very real sense" when they mean "it's false".
-And the latest Agatha Christie adaptations are travesties of the books, but they bring new readers to her work.
 In the 70s feminists even used to say that women might not have org*sms but they "enjoyed s*x in a different way".